-9.1 When a pupil transfers to another school (including to a Learning Centre because of permanent exclusion) the DSL should inform the receiving school as soon as possible in person or by telephone that child protection records exist.
+- 9.1 When a pupil transfers to another school (including to a Learning Centre because of permanent exclusion) the DSL should inform the receiving school as soon as possible in person or by telephone that child protection records exist.
 The original records must be passed on either by hand or sent by recorded delivery, separate from the child's main school file.
-Care must be taken to ensure confidentiality is maintained and the transfer process is as safe as possible.
+Care must be taken to ensure confidentiality is maintained and the transfer process is as safe as possible. - 9.2 If the records are to be posted, they should be copied and these copies retained until there has been confirmation in writing that the originals have arrived at the new school.
+They can then be shredded.

-- 9.2 If the records are to be posted, they should be copied and these copies retained until there has been confirmation in writing that the originals have arrived at the new school.
-They can then be shredded. - 9.3 Whether child protection files are passed on by hand or posted, there should be written evidence of the transfer (such as a form or slip of paper signed and dated by a member of staff at the receiving school.)
+- 9.3 Whether child protection files are passed on by hand or posted, there should be written evidence of the transfer (such as a form or slip of paper signed and dated by a member of staff at the receiving school.)
 This receipt should be retained by the originating school for 6 years (in line with guidance from the Records Management Society). - 9.4 If the pupil is removed from the roll to be home educated, the school should pass the child protection file to the LA EHE Administrator and a receipt obtained as described above. - 9.5 If a pupil with a child protection record leaves the school without a forwarding address and no contact is received from a new school the DSL should follow the school's Child Missing Education (CME) procedures.
 If there is reason to suspect the pupil is suffering harm then the DSL will refer to Social Care in the usual way. - 9.6 If a child arrives in the school in an unplanned way and / or there are concerns about them from the outset, it is worth contacting the previous school for a discussion with the DSL.
-There might be a cp file which has not been passed on.
+There might be a cp file which has not been passed on. - 9.7 School 'welfare' or pastoral records (ie where concerns or issues have been raised but there has been no referral to or involvement by a social worker) should also be passed on to the next school for their information and can be included in the main school file, for example.
+In respect of data protection, parents/carers should be made aware (either individually or through newsletters, for example) that information is transferred in this way to enable the next school to properly support their child.
+Most parents will understand the reason for this but if for whatever reason a parent disagrees with you passing on non-child protection documents, you should not do so.